a5221985/tutorials/Java_EE/java_web_services_part_2.md

 ## Securing Parts of the Message ##
 ### Introduction ###
+1. Encryption and signature by default is done on SOAP body
+2. Signature value is based on SOAP body only
+	1. It can be tampered so that message is lost (mischief)

 ### Encrypt the Signature Part on the Client ###
 ### Encrypt the Signature Part on the Provider and Test ###
 ### use Timestamp Part in the Signature ###